ktrei2/IS452AFA19/README.md

 This file was created using Pycharm: https://www.jetbrains.com/pycharm/.

 # Goals
 This code is made to read a text file to find lines that begin scientific Identification Keys by finding the term "Key/s" and "KEY/S".
-There is explanation in the code as you read through explaning the authors goals.
+There is explanation in the .py code as you read through explaining the authors goals in "NOTES".
-There is alternative code commented out also explained in "NOTES" by the author explaning intention or why it was not chosen.
+There is also alternative code commented out also explained in "NOTES" the intention, or why it was not chosen.

 # Usage
 The program will call the files attached here, both bhl1.zip and bhlfivevolumes.txt